 When you're looking for an over-the-counter cold remedy, check the active ingredients to help determine the safety level for baby, and avoid meds with a high alcohol content (like NyQuil).
 If your doctor is prescribing a medicine, always remember to mention that you are breastfeeding.

-Acetaminophen yes most experts say it's safe
+Acetaminophen has been approved by the AAP, and most experts say it's safe.

-Ibuprofen yes most experts say it's safe
+Ibuprofen has been approved.
+Most experts say it's safe.

 Most cold meds are considered pretty safe while breastfeeding, but since they do enter your milk in small quantities, it's better to take them just after you've nursed to limit baby’s exposure.
 Also, go for short-acting versions rather than time-release or once-a-day meds.
 (The long-lasting kinds are tougher for baby to metabolize.)